The Role of Visual Design in Enhancing Multi-Modal Content

 Visual Storytelling Techniques for Engagement

-Start by using visuals to reduce friction: visuals should reveal information progressively so readers can scan, absorb, and decide quickly.
+Use visuals to make reading easier.
+They should reveal information gradually so that readers can scan, understand, and make quick decisions.
 Visual storytelling works when imagery, motion, and micro-interactions form a coherent guide through the narrative — not as decoration.
 These techniques raise comprehension, increase time-on-page, and create predictable visual pathways for conversion.

 Tool/Plugin Use Case Cost/Plan Quick Tip